-The Eclipse Supervisory Control Toolkit (ESCT) project provides a toolkit for the development of supervisory controllers in the MBSE paradigm.
+The Eclipse ESCET project provides a toolkit for the development of supervisory controllers.
 The toolkit has a strong focus on model-based design, supervisory controller synthesis, and industrial applicability, for example to cyber physical systems.
 The toolkit supports the entire development process of (supervisory) controllers, from modeling, supervisory controller synthesis, simulation-based validation and visualization, and formal verification, to real-time testing and implementation.

 Supervisory controller synthesis is the key feature of the toolkit.
 It involves the automatic generation of supervisory controllers from a specification of the uncontrolled system and the (safety) requirements that the controller needs to enforce.
 This shifts controller design from ‘how should the implementation work’ to ‘what should the controller do’.
 Implementation of the controller is achieved through (implementation language) code generation, reducing the number of errors introduced at this stage.

-The ESCT project currently features one modeling language, CIF.
+The Eclipse ESCET project currently features one modeling language, CIF.
 The language is a powerful automata-based modeling language for the specification of discrete event, timed (linear dynamics), hybrid (piecewise continuous dynamics) systems.
 It can be seen as a rich state machine language with the following main features: